 Liberty’s significant achievements all seemed to happen in her childhood.
 When nine years old, she won a box of mixed chocolate bars in a design competition for a Kiddie’s Korner section in a South African magazine.

 Then she won a lovely book for the annual Art Prize at school when she was 12.

 Although she loved writing little poems in primary school, at the age of 13 Liberty enjoyed her proudest writing moment when she completed her first novella after taking the English teacher’s essay challenge a bit too far.
 Her teacher embarrassed her by reading it to the whole class, who got annoyed with her for killing off the protagonist.

 On the other hand, that ended up being a good year because she won a chocolate cake in a raffle.

 However, now that she’s a mother, her pride is her four children (and writing this blog).
 This is her personal blog about the things closest to her heart including but not limited to their journeys across this world and through life while sometimes pondering the next one.

-Born in England but reared in South Africa she left Johannesburg with her husband and one child and now lives in the tranquility of the Irish countryside with 3 more kids, 2 dogs, 2 rabbits and 3 goldfish.
-In between the mothering she loves to draw, paint, write, teach a women’s Bible study group, walk beside the sea and dance, she is an occasional graphic designer and she loves good chocolate.
+Born in England but reared in South Africa she left Johannesburg with her husband and one child and now lives in the tranquility of the Irish countryside with 3 more kids, their 2 dogs as well as 2 chickens and 2 bunnies.